0xmbe/Shellcode-generator/README.md

 * 🔥~~Accepts only 1 input argument.~~
 * All input arguments must be of the same type.
 * Only int returns tested.
-* Unit testing code in the same file as rest of teh code.
+* Unit testing code is in the same file as rest of the code.

 # Testing
 ```